CarlKCarlK/range-set-blaze/benches/bench.md

 <!-- cmk000 rename case  -->

 * **Measure**: adding ranges to an existing set
-* **Candidates**: RangeSetInt::BitOrAssign, rangemap extend
+* **Candidates**: RangeSetBlaze::BitOrAssign, rangemap extend
 * **Vary**: number of clumps in the second set, from 1 to 100K.
 * **Details**: We first create two clump iterators, each with the desired number clumps and a coverage of 10%.
 Their range is 0..=99_999_999.
 We, next, turn these two iterators into two sets.
 The first set is made from 1000 clumps.
 Finally, we measure the time it takes to add the second set to the first set.

-RangeSetInt uses a hybrid approach.
+RangeSetBlaze uses a hybrid approach.
 When adding a few clumps, it adds them one at a time.
 When adding many clumps, it unions the two sets all at once.

 ### 'stream_vs_ad_hoc' Results

-When adding one clump to the first set, RangeSetInt is about 30% faster than the other crates.
+When adding one clump to the first set, RangeSetBlaze is about 30% faster than the other crates.
 The one-at-a-time methods are about 4 times faster than than the all-at-once method.

-As the number-of-clumps-to-add grows, RangeSetInt automatically switches from one-at-a-time to all-at-once.
+As the number-of-clumps-to-add grows, RangeSetBlaze automatically switches from one-at-a-time to all-at-once.
 This allows it to be 6 times faster than the one-at-a-time methods.

 ### stream_vs_ad_hoc' Conclusion

-Over the whole range of clumpiness, RangeSetInt is faster.
+Over the whole range of clumpiness, RangeSetBlaze is faster.
 Compared to non-hybrid methods it is many times faster at the extremes.

 ![stream_vs_adhoc](../target/criterion/stream_vs_adhoc/report/lines.svg "stream_vs_adhoc")